Aelfthryth was born the daughter of Ealdorman Ordgar of Devon.

 978 (18th March)

-King Edward was murdered at Corfe Castle while visiting Aelfthryth, by assassins acting on her behalf.
+King Edward was murdered at Corfe Castle while visiting Aelfthryth.
+The assassins was almost certainly acting on her behalf.
 Aethelred was proclaimed King.

 978 (4th April)